Silly Goose Press is now on

 • having a crush that almost kills ya

-• Art + Photography submissions should be addressed to Eric :-D
+• art + photography submissions should be addressed to E. :-D

 • JPG/PNG format in the highest quality possible

-• Looking for some inspiration?
-Check out our previously published issues + social media for a vibe check
+• Seems like you need some inspiration — good thing we’ve got plenty for ya!
+Check out our previously published issues + social media for a vibe check.

 • Guidelines